designerbrett/trestles-hugo/site/content/post/let-us-begin-festivus-with-the-airing-of-grievances.md

 ---
 title: Let us begin Festivus with the Airing of Grievances
 date: 2013-12-24T07:38:00.000Z
-tags: >-
-  List [ "prescription drug addiction" "San Clemente Chiropractor" "death by prescription" "chiropractor 92672" "overdose on pain killers" "chiropractor san clemente" "Festivus" "Airing of grievances" "San Clemente chiropractic" ]
+tags: ["prescription drug addiction" "San Clemente Chiropractor" "death by prescription" "chiropractor 92672" "overdose on pain killers" "chiropractor san clemente" "Festivus" "Airing of grievances" "San Clemente chiropractic"]
 description: >-
   For many of you today is just another Monday.
 However, it is a Festivus for the rest of us!
 If you are unaware of the fictional holiday portrayed on the